rust-embedded/qemu-exit/README.md

 Quit a running QEMU session with user-defined exit code.
 Useful for unit or integration tests using QEMU.

+This project is developed and maintained by the [libs team].

 ## TL;DR

 ```rust